zszabo-rh/lightspeed-stack/README.md

 ![Integration with Llama Stack](docs/core2llama-stack_interface.png)

 ## Llama Stack as separate server

 If Llama Stack runs as a separate server, the Lightspeed service needs to be configured to be able to access it.
-For example, if server runs on localhost:8321, the service configuration should look like:
+For example, if server runs on localhost:8321, the service configuration stored in file `llama-stack.yaml` should look like:

 ```yaml
 name: foo bar baz